-The International Programs Office provides numerous international professional development opportunities for faculty.
+International Programs provides numerous international professional development opportunities for faculty.

-For information on any of the grants below, contact William Hayden, director of international programs, by email at email@example.com or phone at (512) 223.7689.
+For information on any of the opportunities below, contact William Hayden, director of international programs, by email at email@example.com or phone at (512) 223.7689.

 International Programs Faculty Grant

-Applications are due by May 23, 2014, and grants will be announced in February 2014.
+Applications are due by May 31, 2015, and grant awards will be announced in June 2015.
 Grant projects must be completed within 12 months of the grant award date.